Getting Started

 # Using a context managerwith cshelve.open('config.ini') as db: db['user_info'] = {'name': 'Alice', 'age': 28}

-# Without a context manager (ensure you close the database!)db = cshelve.open('config.ini')db['key'] = 'value'db.close()
+# Without a context manager (ensure you close the database!)db = cshelve.open('config.ini')db['key'] = 'value'db.close()Retrieving Data

-Section titled “Retrieving Data”with cshelve.open('config.ini') as db: username = db['username'] print(username) # Output: Alice
+Section titled “Retrieving Data”with cshelve.open('config.ini') as db: username = db['username'] print(username) # Output: AliceAttempting to retrieve a non-existent key will raise a KeyError.

 Updating Data

-Section titled “Updating Data”Be cautious with complex objects—modifying them directly won’t persist unless writeback=True
+Section titled “Updating Data”Be cautious with complex objects—modifying them directly won’t persist unless writeback=True is used.

-Without writeback=True
+Without writeback=True:

-with cshelve.open('config.ini') as db: db['ages'] = [21, 42, 84] temp = db['ages'] temp.append(168) db['ages'] = temp # explicitly save changes
+with cshelve.open('config.ini') as db: db['ages'] = [21, 42, 84] temp = db['ages'] temp.append(168) db['ages'] = temp # explicitly save changesWith writeback=True:

 with cshelve.open('config.ini', writeback=True) as db: db['ages'] = [21, 42, 84] db['ages'].append(168) # Automatically persists

-with cshelve.open('config.ini') as db: print(db['ages']) # Output: [21, 42, 84, 168]
+with cshelve.open('config.ini') as db: print(db['ages']) # Output: [21, 42, 84, 168]Deleting Data

-Section titled “Deleting Data”with cshelve.open('config.ini') as db: db['name'] = 'Alice' del db['name'] # Delete key-value pair assert 'name' not in db
+Section titled “Deleting Data”with cshelve.open('config.ini') as db: db['name'] = 'Alice' del db['name'] # Delete key-value pair assert 'name' not in dbAttempting to access deleted keys raises a KeyError.

 Storing Custom Objects